Showing posts with label doctor. Show all posts

 The two older kids (9 and 7) each had a large cup of grain to feed the animals.

-We could not move so, I told the kids to give me some grain, and I would throw it away from the car.
+We couldn't move, so I told the kids to give me some grain, and I would throw it out of the car.

 The kid's hand feeds the deer.